galaxyproject/training-material/topics/statistics/tutorials/FNN/tutorial.md

 >
 {: .hands_on}

-# Solve a regression problem using real estate price prediction dataset via FNN in Galaxy
+# Solve a simple regression problem using car purchase price prediction dataset via FNN in Galaxy

-In the section, we define a FNN and train it using real estate price prediction training dataset.
-The goal is to learn a model such that given certain attributes of a house, we can accurately predict its price.
-We then evaluate the trained FNN on the test dataset and plot various graphs to assess themodelr's performance.
+In this section, we define a FNN ({% cite Python %}) and train it using car purchase price prediction dataset ({% cite Grogan %}).
+Given 5 attributes about an individual (age, gender, average miles driven per day, personal debt, and monthly income), and the money they spent on purchasing a car, the goal is to learn a model such that given an individual's attributes, we can accurately predict how much money they are will spend purchasing a car.
+We then evaluate the trained FNN on the test dataset and plot various graphs to assess the model's performance.
+Our training dataset has 723 training examples, and our test dataset has 242 test examples.

 ### **Create a deep learning model architecture**